JericoGatpandan/Computer-Science-Notes/02 Literature Notes/QA - Quality Assurance.md

-a group of professionals dedicated to ensuring that software meets specified quality standards and user expectations
+A group of professionals dedicated to ensuring that software meets specified quality standards and user expectations